I recently found blister-like wounds on the head of my penis

 Question

 Hey there.
-I’m a 21 year old guy and have had protected sex before.
-I know it doesn’t matter if it was protected or not, but I’m kind of worried now if it might start to matter already.
+I’m a 21-year-old guy and have had protected sex before.
+I know it doesn’t matter if it was protected or not, but I’m worried now that it might start to matter already.

 I have recently found some blister-like wounds on the head of my penis.
-It’s like red and I’m not sure if it did give out puss or not. but I went to see a doctor regarding this and he had given me an antiseptic cream because he mentioned that it could be due to the abrasion between it and my underwear and that the area there often is moist and warm.
-I asked if it’s also due to skin dryness, and he didn’t quite rule that out either.
-So that aside, since I have applied the cream already, though over that one week period, I skipped a couple of times because I was down with fever and thus wasn’t really concerned over anything else but just to recover.
+It’s red, and I’m not sure if it gave out puss.
+But I went to see a doctor regarding this, and he gave me an antiseptic cream because he mentioned that it could be due to the abrasion between it and my underwear and that the area there is often moist and warm.
+I asked if it was also due to skin dryness, and he didn’t quite rule that out either.
+So that aside, since I have applied the cream already, over that one-week period, I skipped a couple of times because I was down with a fever and thus wasn’t really concerned about anything else but just to recover.

-Moving on, I found of late some kind of bumps on my scrotum.
-I don’t know if it’s related to my shaving of the hair around the area as well as the pubic area – I just felt I had to so I could present my condition well to the doctor then, without fuss and hassle over the hairs down under.
-I felt itching and pain on my scrotum and and it is very irritating.
-I do masturbate once in a while but it has been a week or so since I last did before all these occurred.
+Moving on, I found, of late, some bumps on my scrotum.
+I don’t know if it’s related to my shaving of the hair around the area as well as the pubic area – I just felt I had to so I could present my condition well to the doctor then, without fuss and hassle over the hair down under.
+I felt itching and pain on my scrotum, and it is very irritating.
+I do masturbate once in a while, but it has been a week or so since I last did before all these occurred.
 These bumps, about 5-6 of them, have a shiny surface and are the size of pin-heads, only slightly bigger, and even when I’m still, it itches madly.
-I don’t know if it’s the bumps or not that causes the itch. i just applied the antiseptic cream given to me hoping the itch would go away; it did but it had since come back.
-Also, my scrotum looks weird unlike before – it crumples up and often it gets real hard and taut.
+I don’t know if it’s the bumps or not that causes the itch.
+I just applied the antiseptic cream given to me, hoping the itch would go away; it did, but it has since come back.
+Also, my scrotum looks weird, unlike before – it crumples up, and often, it gets really hard and taut.
 I tried to soften it up and let it expand by having a warm bath, but it didn’t quite help either.

-Back to my penis-head problem – the opening of the urethra now has the blister-like thing afore-mentioned.
-All in all, all these problems amount to one thing – irritation, itchiness, pain as well as my genitalia now becomes really sensitive to abrasions of even the slightest touch of fabric of my underwear etc. I did some research on the internet and I thought these are what i’m suffering from.
+Back to my penis-head problem – the opening of the urethra now has the blister-like thing aforementioned.
+All in all, all these problems amount to one thing – irritation, itchiness, pain as well as my genitalia now becomes really sensitive to abrasions of even the slightest touch of the fabric of my underwear, etc. I did some research on the internet, and I thought this was what I was suffering from.
 Maybe you could help see if they are or not one, if not none of them: scabies, genital herpes, genital warts, jock itch, eczema, cysts, angiokeratoma.

 I’m really beat in this.
 Please help and I know you could as how you have in the previous problems posted here this far!
 I’d really appreciate it. i know the most probable solution you’d give me if to seek treatment from a doctor or a dermatologist, or have all of these checked at the very least.
 I’d just like to know what I might be suffering from to get the rough idea of it so I could relate to them better.